James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | dircons_med | +0.18 | +0.48 |
 | blend05_med | +0.13 | +0.69 |

-**What this shows — every variant we built trains AGAINST the property that gives DGLSS++ its ceiling.** In plain DGLSS++, the classes closest to the clean prototype are the most recoverable (rho +0.67/+0.76) — meaning the recoverable classes are the ones that DID shift (low feat_cos = far from clean = recoverable, and it's a positive correlation because feat_cos high = recoverable).
+**What this shows: every variant we built trains AGAINST the property that gives DGLSS++ its ceiling.** In plain DGLSS++, the classes closest to the clean prototype are the most recoverable (rho +0.67/+0.76), meaning the recoverable classes are the ones that DID shift (low feat_cos = far from clean = recoverable, and it's a positive correlation because feat_cos high = recoverable).
 Every variant's objectives (GMSIFC cross-view alignment, LSCC, SupCon clean-anchor, dircons direction,